-For salaried or hourly borrowers and verification of bonus, overtime and commission income representing less than 25% of a borrower's salary, the updated version of DU requires, at a minimum, the borrower's recent paystub and W-2 covering the most recent one-year period along with a verbal verification of employment; the prior version of DU requires the borrower's recent paystub along with a verbal verification of employment, and may also require a W-2 covering the most recent one-year period.
+For salaried or hourly borrowers and verification of bonus, overtime and commission income representing less than 25% of a borrower's salary, DU requires, at a minimum, the borrower's recent paystub and W-2 covering the most recent one-year period along with a verbal verification of employment.

-For verification of commission income representing more than 25% of a borrower's salary, the updated version of DU requires the borrower's recent paystub and W-2 and personal signed federal income tax returns covering the most recent two-year period; the prior version of DU requires the borrower's recent paystub and W-2 and personal signed federal income tax returns covering either the most recent one-year or two-year period, depending on the overall risk profile of the loan and the borrower's income circumstances.
+For verification of commission income representing more than 25% of a borrower's salary, DU requires the borrower's recent paystub and W-2 and personal signed federal income tax returns covering the most recent two-year period.